 Being chosen by Gregory's birthparents has been the greatest honor of our lives, and a responsibility we do not take lightly.
 It is vitally important to us that Gregory knows his story, and also knows that no question is taboo to ask us.
 Likewise, it is equally important to us that we keep Gregory's birthparents updated, and joyfully fulfill our contact commitments.
 It is something we truly enjoy doing.
 We promise to send regular updates with letters and captioned pictures, and would be honored to have more contact - including visits - if you are amenable to that.

 The right match is critically important, and so we have tried to be candid and honest in our profile.
 While we would love to become parents again soon, the important thing is that you make the decision you feel is right, and we hope you feel supported and empowered to do so.
 We honestly believe the right match comes together when it's meant to be.

 It is very important to us that our children grow up with at least one sibling, as we both did.
 Gregory is going to be a great older brother.
 He is already a class clown, he's a fearless leader, and he loves babies (really, his first word was "baby"!).

-We've been married for five years, together for eight, and parents for two.
+We've been married for seven years, together for ten, and parents for four.
 We're lovers of family, summer, and a good book (in that order).
 We believe that the happiest people in life aren't those who have the most, but those who need the least.
 We think of summers at the lake with family: playing board games, hanging out around the campfire, and listening to the Red Sox on the radio.
 Those simple things are what life is all about, much more so than the latest toy or fanciest vacation.

 We would rather our child learn good sportsmanship than be the star pitcher of the baseball team, and we would rather our child learn the value of hard work and personal responsibility than get straight As.
 Our children don't "need" to be anything, other than the unique individuals that they are.
 It is our job to love them unconditionally, and teach them the values that matter the most.